VISIT OUR ART STORE ▶

 Add Gum Arabic to Slow Down Paint Spread

-Next, I mix in a little Gum Arabic before dropping the same paint.
+Next, they mix in a little Gum Arabic before dropping the same paint.
 Result?
 It still bleeds, but:

 • Slower